 You will spend the night at the new Turtle Mountain Camp, a comprehensive facility for visitors who wish to stay in the heart of the rainforest.
 The camp is located at the foot of Turtle Mountain near Paddle Rock Creek, a refuge for Brazilian Tapirs, occasional Peccaries, agoutis, and Pacas.

 After breakfast at the Turtle Mountain Camp visit the Kurupukari Falls to see the Amerindian petroglyphs.
-These stunning works of art are estimated to be over 6,000 years old and are best seen during low-waterseason, then visit the small Amerindian community of Fair View.
+These stunning works of art are estimated to be over 6,000 years old and are best seen during low-water season.